Muhammad-Musa3344/Ai-Document-Assistant/README.md

-# Ai-Document-Assistant
-It an ai documment assistent specifically trained oon the alchimest book pdf you can add any pdf and asks questons i uploaded the alchemist pdf.
+It’s an AI document assistant specifically trained on The Alchemist book PDF.
+You can add any PDF and ask questions.
+I uploaded The Alchemist PDF.